ec500-software-engineering/case-study-WayGang/README.md

 So I believe that python would be best choice no matter python is not as fast as C++ when it comes to performance comparison.

-2.Build system & build tools environment needed: None.
+Build system & build tools environment needed: None.
 Keras is capable with any python IDE.

-3.Frameworks / libraries used in the project: Numpy,CNTK,Tensorflow...
+Frameworks / libraries used in the project: Numpy,CNTK,Tensorflow...

 -----------------------------------